Bargaining unit

-A bargaining unit, in labor relations, is a group of employees with a clear and identifiable community of interests who are (under US law) represented by a single labor union in collective bargaining and other dealings with management.
-Examples are non-management professors, law enforcement professionals, blue-collar workers, and clerical and administrative employees.
+A bargaining unit, in labor relations, is a group of employees with a clear and identifiable community of interests who under US law are represented, or are eligible to be represented, by a single labor union in collective bargaining and other dealings with management.

+Examples are all non-management professors, all law enforcement professionals, all blue-collar workers, or all clerical and administrative employees at a given employer.
+The organizing committee proposes to the National Labor Relations Board the list of workers it considers to share a community of interest which the employer can request to amend.
+The NLRB makes the final determination of the correct size.
 Geographic location and the number of facilities included in bargaining units may be issues during representation cases.

-The size of a company does not relate to the size of a bargaining unit.
-Bargaining units must consist of at least three employees, and must have the support of a majority of employees in the bargaining unit.
-However, the bargaining unit can be a small portion of a large company if no other employees are members of a union.
+The size of a company does not relate to the size of a bargaining unit as there can be multiple communities of interests at a single company.
+Bargaining units must consist of at least two employees.